Contact:

 Common sources of error and how to avoid them

-- Unsuitable methods: in sensitive areas, prefer low vibration levels methods such as concrete pulverizers and splitting devices.
+• Unsuitable methods: in sensitive areas, prefer low-vibration methods such as concrete pulverizers and splitting devices.

 Legal framework at a glance

 Permits, occupational safety, and environmental and disposal rules must be observed on a project-specific basis.
 These include requirements from the construction code, fire protection and emission control, as well as specifications for the waste management chain with separate recording of material streams.
 Schedules, quiet hours, and neighbor protection must be coordinated early.
+Depending on the project, heritage protection, contaminated material handling, and transport documentation can apply.
 The statements are to be understood in general terms and do not replace project-specific review.